influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.0/nodes/alert_node.md

 ### All

-Indicates an alert should trigger only if all points in a batch match the criteria Does not apply to stream alerts.
+Indicates an alert should trigger only if all points in a batch match the criteria.
+Does not apply to stream alerts.